Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Set-up

 where $N_{\rm s}=2^{n_{\rm s}}$ is the size of system Hilbert space.

-In prior work on DT, the transverse-field Ising model has been used to approximate Haar-random dynamics.
-In our approach, we adopt the same Hamiltonian to implement HDT, which is given by
+In prior work on HDT, the transverse and longitudinal-field Ising model has been used to approximate Haar-random dynamics \cite{cotler2023emergent}.
+In our approach, we adopt the same spin-chain Hamiltonian with open boundary condition to implement HDT, which is given by

 where $J_{x}$ denotes the strength of the transverse field, $J_{z}$ the longitudinal field, and $J_{zz}$ the nearest-neighbor interaction strength.

 For the more general cases, we introduce strong perturbation terms to the Hamiltonian in order to disrupt any potential underlying structure.
 Specifically, we consider the following two types of perturbations